justinband/justinband.github.io/README.md

 # Hosting a Resume on GitHub Pages

 ## Purpose

-Describe and use the concepts outlined in Andrew Etter's book _Modern Technical Communication_ to host a resume on GitHub Pages.
+The purpose of this README is to describe and outline some methods that one can take to host their resume online.
+Over the course of the README you will learn about static-site generators, what makes good documentation, and why markdown is so darn good.
+Andrew Etter's book _Modern Technical Communication_ will prove as this guides "bible".

 ## Prerequisites